 But, where is the file being copied considering that we haven’t provided a path in the target?

-In this case the path is set by default to the home directory of the user we are connecting as to the remote host, the user test_user.
+The path is set by default to the home directory of the user we are connecting as to the remote host, the user test_user.

-The default home directory on a Linux system for the test_user is usually /home/test_user/.
+The default home directory on a Linux system for the test_user is /home/test_user/.
 But it can also be configured to a different directory.